bwcee/bootcamp-mooz/Readme.md

 - [Storing and retrieving JavaScript objects in localStorage](https://blog.logrocket.com/storing-retrieving-javascript-objects-localstorage/)
   - turns out localStorage can only store strings. so if want to store objects, need to use `JSON.stringify()` to convert objec to a JSON string before storage
   - on retrieval. use `JSON.parse()` to convert the JSON string back into a javascript object literal

+## Misc References/ Notes

+- [Convert an array of objects to CSV string in JavaScript](https://dev.to/samueldjones/convert-an-array-of-objects-to-csv-string-in-javascript-337d) used this as ref to convert attendance results to csv string
+- There are many ways to download a csv file from the frontend, including creating an actual file, storing it somewhere in the backend and sending tt file file to the frontend.
+Chose the simplest way to do it => send csv data to frontend, use an invisible html link to download the data as a file.
+Prob not the most efficient way...

 # HOW SIMPLE-PEER CODE WORKS